-“I will not allow the act of murder to be practiced in front of me.”
-Harry said boldly and he heard Nolan snigger in his cell.
+“I will not allow the act of murder to be practiced in front of me like some schoolyard trick!”
+Harry claimed and he heard Nolan snigger in his cell.
 Savage and Tyrus, however, stood strong in front of him.

 “The great Harry Potter: defender of the weak and the dangerous.
 From Death Eaters to House-Elfs.”
 Nolan laughed and Harry’s brain seemed to stop.

 “What’s it?”
 Tyrus asked, not taking her eyes off Harry’s wand.

 “You two, with me, now.”
 Harry ordered to Tyrus and Savage, walking past them.
 He saw them look at one another before obeying and tailing him back towards the prison grounds.

 “Devring!”
 Harry called out as he entered the busy, stony grounds.
 The Goblin was attempting to calm the remaining security Trolls.
 “Devring!”
 Harry repeated and Devring turned and approached the three Aurors.

 “What’s the prison’s protection against House-Elf magic?”
 The Goblin stared curiously at Harry.